Graduate Faculty and Research Specialties

-Paul J. Siddens III, Associate Professor.
+Paul J. Siddens III, Professor.
 Teaches Performance Studies, the basic communication course, and interpersonal and nonverbal communication.
 Research and creative activities include: Performance Studies and film production theories and practice, and the impact of technology on human communication.
 Ph.D..
 Southern Illinois University, Carbondale.

 Fransesca Soans, Associate Professor.
 Teaches Electronic Media.
 Research Emphases—Film and Media Art.
 MFA., Temple University, Philadelphia.

 Laura Terlip, Associate Professor.
 Teaches Organizational Communication.
 Research Emphases--Organizational Communication, Gender & Communication.
 Ph.D., University of Oklahoma, Norman.

 Paul Torre, Assistant Professor.
 Teaches electronic media courses.
 Research Emphases--media studies.
 Ph.D., University of Southern California.